Spring wildlife guide: how to identify and where to see

 Find out more about foraging and cooking with wild garlic in our expert guide

-Great crested grebe
+Great crested grebes courting

 There’s something of the Strictly Come Dancing waltz about the courtship ritual of great crested grebes.
-Look out for the immaculately synchronised weaving, bobbing and parallel swimming of the resident pair on your local park lake or reservoir.
+Look out for the immaculately synchronised weaving, bobbing and parallel swimming of the resident pair on brightening up your local park lake or reservoir.
 The male will even dive and offer his partner water weed and the dance finale involves a frantic paddling manoeuvre where the birds appear to run on water.

 Dog-violets in bloom

-These discreet flowers are easily overlooked by those on a mission pounding along country lanes and beside hedge banks.
-But if you stop to look along the ferns and grasses, you’ll soon see dozens of these glorious little blooms.
 Early dog-violets can be spotted in March, followed by common dog-violets and sweet violets.
 The latter prefers more open sites – in old pasture and churchyards – and is easily distinguished by its attractive aroma, which in medieval times was used to freshen up the household.
 Dog-violets have no scent.

 Goat willow explosion